Dale Memmelaar: Personal life

-Dale Memmelaar was one of 10 children, nine boys and one girl.
-Son of John and Claire (Dale) Memmelaar.
-Memmelaar grew up in Goshen, New York on Arcadia Farms.
-He started his day early moving hay and taking care of the farm, and he ended it late after practice.
+Dale Memmelaar was one of eleven children, with nine brothers and one sister.
+His experience cutting his siblings' hair as children led him to become his team's barber while with the Dallas Cowboys.

-Once graduated from Goshen High School, Dale played for the University of Wyoming.
-He was a captain of the team and also the teams barber.
 After retiring from playing football, Memmelaar worked as an assistant football coach and teacher at Newburgh Free Academy and then as a teacher, head football coach, assistant principal and athletic director at Washingtonville High School.

 He was married and had two children.
 Memmelaar was a born again Christian.
-He went to Christian Faith Fellowship Church in Middletown, New York.
+He attended Christian Faith Fellowship Church in Middletown, New York.